ABOUT THIS CONFERENCE

 BENEFITS OF ATTENDING

-- Experience a unique opportunity to hear from leading experts and senior examiners in the same event
+- Experience a unique opportunity to hear from a leading physics expert and senior examiners.

-- Ask questions direct to experts on key topics from the AQA specification
+- Ask questions direct to physics experts on key topics from the AQA physics specification.

 |IN-SCHOOL||You can also book this as an In-School Conference|